How to check for Active Users in a LANSA system

 ENDTCPSVR SERVER(*HTTP) HTTPSVR(<LANSAPGMLIB>)

-- Make sure that LANSA for i's listener and listener subsystem is not in use.
+- Make sure that LANSA for i's listener and listener subsystem is not

 To stop the LANSA listener that LANSA is using.